bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

     </a>
 </div>

 And what are we building all this for?

-Exactely, for getting search results on the uploaded data.
-The final result will contain the highlighted results from the Elasticsearch server:
+Exactely, for getting search results on the uploaded data!

+The search results will contain the highlighted matches from the Elasticsearch server:

 <div style="display:flex; align-items:center; justify-content:center;margin-bottom:15px;">
     <a href="/static/images/blog/elasticsearch_fulltext_search/Frontend_Search_Results.png">